 More realistically, he felt I should focus on the small day-to-day details of operating my portfolio rather than focusing on building my brand.

 Don’t get me wrong, those small details will kill you every time, that’s why I have a partner (my wife) who focuses exclusively on that.

 Overcoming that negativity was very difficult and took us months.
 But, the fact is none of this could have happened if I didn’t build my brand, network, go to conferences, and build relationships.

-Point is, it’s easy to listen to naysayers about things where the tangible benefits are hard to quantify and may not be realized for months or even years.
+Point is, it’s easy to listen to naysayers about things where the benefits are hard to quantify or are intangible and may not be realized for months or even years.

 So, if someone is adding negativity to your life, just cut them out and move on.